Stephen March

 Statement

-Spanning more than four decades, the inspiration and creative motivation for my artwork has come from the issues and events of everyday life, present and past, public and private.
-Through various media, my artwork has examined the fragile and ephemeral nature of human existence.
+Spanning more than four decades, the inspiration and creative motivation for my personal expression comes from the issues and events of everyday life, present and past, public and private.
+Through various media, my artwork has examined the fragile, ephemeral, and sometimes elegiac nature of human existence.
+I have been, and continue to be interested in creating visual art that can transcend the physicality of the material surface and be a vehicle for emotional and intellectual contemplation, as well as a metaphor for the fragility of the human condition and the world during my lifetime.

 In the Forest series of works explore the metaphorical and representational qualities of being in the forest; it is a place where light and darkness, good and evil, order and chaos, danger and fear and peace coexist.
 It is a place where reason is not the norm, a place where accident, chance, and randomness prevail, and a place where memory and history converge.
 I created these works utilizing traditional acrylic paint and mediums, as well as natural materials or objects from the forest on my small Pennsylvania farm and man-made or manufactured materials.